WDD 130: Web Fundamentals

 1. Create a CSS file for your rafting site named "rafting.css" and store it in the styles folder within the wwr folder.

-2. Define the CSS variables in the document :root pseudo-class selector from the color scheme you have selected and documented in this week's site plan/graphic identity assignment.
+2. Define the CSS variables in the document :root pseudo-class selector using the color scheme you selected and documented in this week's site plan/graphic identity assignment.

 3. Begin by styling the headings and paragraph elements.